 Each week be prepared to discuss the readings in the Coffee Shop Discussion Board.
-Pull out one thing out of the weekly readings and/or lectures each week you want to expand upon, have questions about, want to contest, and/or any of the following:
+Pull out one thing out of the weekly readings and/or lectures each week you want to talk more about, have questions about, or want to contest.
+At a minimum, post about: